-But first: Our lives are completely run our Goldendoodle, Bernie.
+But first: Our lives have been completely taken over by our Goldendoodle, Bernie.

 As far as everything else, I feel like photography websites are so dramatic.
 We're not going to spend three paragraphs trying convince you how much we LOVE photography , and HOW IMPORTANT it is on your wedding day.

 If you didn't think it was important, you'd just ask Aunt Susie to take your photos with her iPad.
 But, you're here, so I think we're on the same page.

 Who we are.
 Indigo Photography = Cole + Brit.
 We are married, and yaaassssss, we hated getting our pictures taken too.